 My ideal is to create a difference-sensitive space.
 I borrow the word “difference-sensitive” from Mai-Anh Boger.
 I understand this to mean a mindful approach to the experiences we have because of our different positions in society.
 The goal is for as many people as possible to feel comfortable in this difference-sensitive space.
 This involves a constant examination of my own privileges and position of power as a “mental health professional.”
 I also see psychosocial counselling as political work, which is why it is important for me to be transparent about my experience.
 The following labels, among others, determine my perspective within our (Swiss) society: white, middle class, with university education, non-religious, neurotypical, non-binary trans, dyadic, pansexual, non-monogamous.

 Our sessions are not detached from the social structures.
 In the case of experiences such as discrimination, we can work together in counselling to find a way of dealing with the situation that is right for you.
 However, the fact that racism, ableism, queerphobia, classism, etc. are ingrained in our society should also be given space and such experiences should not be psychologized away as an individual problem.

 Three-year part-time training at the GFK Institute in person-centered counselling and process facilitation.

 at ETH Zurich in “History and Philosophy of Knowledge”.

 A longer journey took me to many countries, which also led to livint in China for two years.

 at the University of Zurich in literature and linguistics.

-Since 2022: As part of my part-time work for a patient organization, I offer individual counseling for people with epilepsy.
-This counseling is based on a model developed by psychologists and draws from Donna Andrews’ „Taking Control of your Seizures“
+Since 2022: As part of my part-time work for a patient organization, I offer individual counselling for people with epilepsy.
+This counselling is based on a model developed by psychologists and draws from Donna Andrews’ „Taking Control of your Seizures“